SAML-Toolkits/python3-saml/README.md

 }
 ```

 Each attribute name can be used as a key to obtain the value.
 Every attribute is a list of values.
-A single-valued attribute is a listy of a single element.
+A single-valued attribute is a list of a single element.

 The following code is equivalent: